w3c/wai-curricula/content/content-author/data-tables.md

 * define table header cells as those which identify the type of information in a row or column
 * provide short, descriptive column and row headers for tables
 * specify the scope for headers that span multiple rows or columns
-* identify requirements for authoring tools to produce appropriate markup for table headers, including the headers scope
+* identify requirements for authoring tools to produce appropriate markup for table headers, including the scope of the headers

 #### Teaching Ideas for Topic